 Today is August 9 and the Navigate the Chaos question to consider is “how often do your endings revolve around beginnings?”
 An inevitable part of traveling our life’s path is the frequency of endings and the potentiality of beginnings.
 The ending of relationships allows new bonds to form, the closure of one employment position invites a new job, and the death of a loved one allows life to be viewed in a new lens.
 Those who navigate the chaos come to realize how endings revolve around beginnings.

 Those who put in the daily grind required to translate their dreams into reality appreciate author Anne Lamott’s observation: “Hope begins in the dark, the stubborn hope that if you just show up and try to do the right thing, the dawn will come.
 You wait and watch and work: you don't give up.”
 Endings are the dark periods in our lives while beginnings represent hope.
-The key is to realize the power of hope and beginnings during dark periods, or endings, of life.
+The key is to realize the cycle of life while navigating the chaos often includes holding on to the power of hope and beginnings during dark periods, or endings.

 In The World According to Mister Rogers: Important Things to Remember, Fred Rogers echoed a similar thought to Lamott and wrote “Often when you think you're at the end of something, you're at the beginning of something else.
 I've felt that many times.
 My hope for all of us is that ‘the miles we go before we sleep’ will be filled with all the feelings that come from deep caring - delight, sadness, joy, wisdom - and that in all the endings of our life, we will be able to see the new beginnings.”